alexdenker/hdc2021_LGD/README.md

 It was clear, that our initial model would not pass the sanity check.

 Due to the sanity check, we have a kind of constrained optimization problem.
-Maximize the OCR accuracy under the constrained that we have a slight beblurring effect on natural images.
+Maximize the OCR accuracy under the constraint that we have a slight beblurring effect on natural images.
 In order to tackle this problem, we used a combined training of the provided challenge data with STL10 images.
 For every training step we checked if the PSNR between the reconstruction $\mathcal{R}(g_{STL10})$ and the unblurred image $f_{STL10}$ was lower than the PSNR btween the blurred image $g_{STL10}$ and the unblurred image $f_{STL10}$.
 If our reconstruction was more than $2$dB lower in terms of PSNR than the blurred image we added one STL10 image to the current training batch.

 ## Examples